nomadicafrican/nomadicafrican/README.md

 ## Hello Everyone!  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 Hello, I'm Abdulhakim Ali an IT graduate and cybersecurity enthusiast based in Toronto, Ontario.
 With a strong foundation in information security, my journey has been guided by a passion for enhancing digital safety and resilience.

-While my projects span various aspects of technology, they all reflect my commitment to cybersecurity and network best practices.
-I've had the opportunity to work on projects like Crypto Vault, Scheduler, PasswordKeepr, and Jungle-Rails, each showcasing my skills in coding and development, as well as my dedication to creating secure digital experiences.
+While my projects span various aspects of technology, they all reflect my commitment to information security and network best practices.
+I've had the opportunity to work on projects like Crypto Vault, Scheduler, PasswordKeepr, and Jungle-Rails, showcasing my coding and development skills and my dedication to creating secure digital experiences.

 As you explore my portfolio, you'll notice my keen eye for problem-solving and attention to security details.
 Whether it's developing applications or crafting security solutions, I approach every challenge with the goal of safeguarding digital landscapes.